lightuponcloud/platonic-ray/README.md

 7. **API**

-    Embed file sharing into your own apps with our easy-to-use API (see API reference (API.md)).
+    Embed file sharing into your own apps with our easy-to-use API.
 Customize it for your workflow—think private file-sharing portals, automated backups, or integrating with your existing tools.

     [See API reference](API.md)